Shen-Language/shen-sources/README.md

 Note that this repository does not contain a runnable implementation of Shen.
 Downloads for the [de-facto reference implementation](https://github.com/Shen-Language/shen-cl) are available on its [releases page](https://github.com/Shen-Language/shen-cl/releases).
 Other certified implementations are linked on [the Shen Open Source website](http://shen-language.github.io).

+Documentation for the Shen Language is the [shendoc](http://shenlanguage.org/shendoc.htm) hosted on the [main website](http://www.shenlanguage.org).

 ## Generating Kλ

 Shen is a self-hosted language, so its kernel implementation is written in Shen.
 Building Kλ from the Shen sources requires an executable built from the previous release of Shen.